What You Need to Know About Choosing a Retail Location

-In our last post in this blog series, Part One: Create a Business Plan, we discussed using your business plan as the foundation for your retail shop.
+In our last post in this blog series, How to Write a Business Plan, we discussed using your business plan as the foundation for your retail shop.
 Today, we’ll explore the next stage of construction, building the frame, walls, and roof by choosing the perfect location to sell your products.

 - What to Consider Before Choosing a Location